ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 2. Click on Envizi  `Sustainability Reporting Manager` in the home page
 3. On the Sustainability Reporting Manager page , you can see  `Framework Library`.

-However you do NOT find the `Add Disclosure`  button, because currently you are not owner of any disclsoure or assigned to any disclosure to work on.
+However you do NOT find the `Add Disclosure`  button, because currently you are not owner of any disclosure or assigned to any disclosure to work on.

 <img src="images/Envizi-SRM-page-generaluser.png">